awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-rule-headermatchtype.md

 # AWS::VpcLattice::Rule HeaderMatchType<a name="aws-properties-vpclattice-rule-headermatchtype"></a>

 Describes a header match type\.
-Only one can be provided\.

 ## Syntax<a name="aws-properties-vpclattice-rule-headermatchtype-syntax"></a>